 - Includes a hopper screen that breaks up large chunks of granular material resulting in less waste.

 You can purchase the 50 lb. spreader with a deflector kit

 .
 The kit keeps ice melt or rock salt flowing to hard surfaces while preventing overspray into your lawn or landscaped areas.
-The deflector kit flips up and out of the way when you don’t need to use it.

 - Tow Spreaders: Our tow spreaders can hold up to 125 lb. or 175 lb. of product depending on what size hopper you desire.
 Since our tow spreaders come with a universal hitch, our spreaders hook up with most lawn and garden tractors.

 Other features of our tow spreaders include: